danthedaniel/danthedaniel.github.io/content/posts/10gbps-router-for-fun.md

 | PCIe Slot | 3.0 x16 |
 | PCIe Slot | 2.0 x4 |

 I got a nice deal on this old Haswell Dell small-form-factor PC.
 It's got 4 cores and 8GiB of RAM, which is more than enough for a router.
-The 3.0 x16 PCIe slot will handle our NIC, which leaves one x4 slot for future expansion needs.
+The 3.0 x16 PCIe slot will handle the NIC, which leaves one x4 slot for future expansion needs.

 ![](/blog/image/router/homebrew-front.jpg)

 The only downside is the x16 PCIe slot is right up against the power supply.
-This means cooling is a bit of an issue for our NIC.
+This means cooling is a bit of an issue for the NIC.

 ![](/blog/image/router/homebrew-open.jpg)